Life isn’t about finding yourself.

 I work with analysts and artists, stay-at-home moms, and VPs.
 I work with anyone seeking to tap into the deep well of their own creative potential.
 Together, we work to identify and heal the old wounds that keep us stuck, and joyfully embrace a life of productivity and peace.

 I believe in showing up and being real.
 Real about who we are, where we’ve been, and where we want to go.
 I enter each helping relationship with one primary commitment in mind: to help you create the life you desire.
 To help you define what success means to you and then, together, formulate a plan that will allow you to achieve that success.
 In short, I believe in the relentless pursuit of your dreams.

 In addition to my blog, I’m an avid social science writer and contributor.
 I serve as a writing coach, mentoring professionals, students, and others who wish to bring their creative projects to life.
-A practitioner and facilitator of journal therapy, I often rely on writing as a means to process emotions and help my clients move through creative blocks.
+A practitioner and proponent of journal therapy, I often rely on writing as a means to process emotions and help my clients move through creative blocks.

 I love getting people thinking about the ways they’ve been thinking.
 I give talks, teach psychoeducational groups, and lead discussions on the topics of mental and emotional health, relationships, parenting, productivity, and creativity.
 I value good coffee and deep conversations about the things that set our souls on fire.

 Solid Foundations We can all enter into the world and accomplish big things if we have a solid foundation on which to build.
 We can navigate difficult bosses, demanding workloads, financial strain, medical crises, and the ebbs and flows of life if we know that we have...read more

 Excitement is in the air as our children, teachers, and staff prepare to return to school for the 2018-2019 school year.
 But as excitement builds, anxiety often builds as well.
 Social and academic pressures weigh heavily on our students as they attempt to do it all:...read more